-How Pokies Work – RTP, Volatility & Hit Rate Explained
+How Pokies Work in Australia – RTP, Volatility & Hit Rate Explained

 Every pokie spin feels simple – tap the button, watch the reels, hope to land a big win.
 But behind the lights and animations, pokies are driven by maths and software.
-Understanding RTP, volatility and hit rate can help you read game info screens properly and make smarter decisions about how you play and manage your bankroll.
+Understanding how pokies work in Australia, including RTP, volatility and hit rate, helps players read game info screens properly and manage their bankroll more confidently.

-This guide breaks down these concepts in plain English so you know what they really mean when you open an online pokie in Australia.
+This guide explains these concepts in plain English so you know what they really mean before choosing an online pokie.

 Random Number Generators (RNG) – The Core of Every Spin

 All licensed online pokies use a Random Number Generator (RNG).
-The RNG is a piece of software that constantly produces random numbers every millisecond, even when nobody is spinning.
+The RNG is software that continuously generates random numbers every millisecond, even when no one is spinning.

 What Is RTP (Return to Player)?